What is Passive Transport

 Types of Passive Transport with Examples

 b) Facilitated Diffusion: It is a selective process that occurs with the help of a transmembrane protein molecule.
+Facilitated diffusion can occur either through a channel protein or through a carrier protein.
 Examples: Transport of glucose, sodium ions, and potassium ions.

 The spontaneous movement of water molecules from a region of low solute concentration to a region of high solute concentration through a semipermeable membrane.
 It is a selective process that allows only solvent molecules to pass while restricting the solutes.
 Examples: Taking of nutrients and minerals inside the cell and getting rid of its waste products.

 Ans.
 Passive transport does not require energy because it is a spontaneous process that is favorable to nature.